ASMCUE 2015 Highlights and Proceedings

 22ND ANNUAL ASMCUE HIGHLIGHTS AND PROCEEDINGS, AUSTIN RENAISSANCE HOTEL, AUSTIN, TX, MAY 28-31

 Conference Steering Committee

 |Microbrew Review Chair

 |Local Organizing Chair

-Building on the conference theme, ASMCUE held several excellent plenary sessions on cutting-edge science and the latest research in science education:
+ASMCUE had several excellent plenary sessions on cutting-edge science and the latest research in science education:

-The plenary and AAM-sponsored sessions were complemented by concurrent pedagogy and scientific sessions, microbrew symposia, and poster presentations.
-As has been the case in previous years, these sessions were designed “by faculty, for faculty” to provide opportunities to share resources and approaches, to showcase one’s work, to share best practices or a favorite activity, and to present one’s scholarship in microbiology and biology education.
-To this end, 81% of concurrent presentations were submitted by the community.
-Session themes this year included assessment tools and techniques, broadening participation, course-integrated undergraduate research, distance learning, facilitating active learning, professional development, and teaching resources.
-In addition, poster presentations were organized by content and pedagogy themes, with abstracts being published in the Journal of Microbiology & Biology Education (v15:1).
+The plenary sessions were complemented by concurrent pedagogy and scientific sessions, microbrew symposia, poster presentations and resource dissemination exhibits.
+These sessions provided opportunities for faculty to share resources and approaches, to share best practices or a favorite activity, and to present scholarship in microbiology and biology education.
+This year’s robust program drew 80% of concurrent presentations from submissions.
+Session themes included assessment tools and techniques, broadening participation, course-integrated undergraduate research, facilitating active learning, digital resources, non-traditional learning environments, professional development, quantitative biology, and teaching resources.
+In addition, poster presentations were organized by content and pedagogy themes, with abstracts being published in Journal of Microbiology & Biology Education (v16:1).

 ASMCUE Mobile App

 Poster Session Abstracts

 Abstracts for the ASMCUE poster sessions are featured in Volume 16, Issue 1 of the Journal of Microbiology & Biology Education.